genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |MatchingApps|

-These apps are “clever” –  when you choose a file, the system will suggest  apps which can work with the specific file type (e.g. sequencing assay).
+These apps are "clever" –  when you choose a file, the system will suggest  apps which can work with the specific file type (e.g. sequencing assay).
 However, you still need to think about the nature of the data.
 For instance, if you want to align a raw WGBS sequencing assay Genestack will suggest several mappers, but only the Bisulfite Sequencing Mapping app will be suitable in this case.
-To figure out what apps are recommended to process WGBS, WES, RNA-seq or other sequencing data, go to the “Pipelines and applications” section of this guide.
+To figure out what apps are recommended to process WGBS, WES, RNA-seq or other sequencing data, go to the "Pipelines and applications" section of this guide.

 **File search** in the top right corner allows you to search for files using their metadata (names, organism, method).
 To limit the search by file